 Pro Tip: Are you unsure if your water is at the correct level?
 No worries!
 You can take a sample of your pool’s water to a local pool supply store (or better yet, to Summerhill Pools) for a complete analysis of your water.
 This will help you get an accurate reading on your pool’s pH levels, alkalinity, and mineral content.
 The pool experts can then give you the necessary steps to ensure that you are getting the correct amount and type of chemicals in your pool.

-What is the Proper Pool Chemical Balance?
+What Is the Proper Pool Chemistry Balance?

 Avoid These Mistakes When Opening Your Pool

 There are many important aspects to consider when getting a pool ready for the summer.
 Small mistakes may make for expensive pool repairs, illness, or injury.
 Homeowners may want to keep in mind the following suggestions:

 Do Not Completely Empty a Pool of Its Water Unless There Is No Other Choice: A pool may lift out of the ground when there is a high water table and all water has been drained from the pool.
 It’s best to call a professional if it seems that completely draining the pool is the only option, but your pool water can be purified with Pureion Solutions

 Don’t Forget About Pool Safety: Make sure that barriers and pool alarms are in working order.
 Reinforce swimming rules with young children and ensure that no child swims without adult supervision.
 These measures will greatly reduce the risk of a tragic drowning.